 Generally, holders of the Common Stock, Class B Common Stock and Class C Common Stock do not have any preemptive or other rights to subscribe for additional shares of any class of the Company's capital stock.
-If, in the future, the Company takes any action that gives such rights to holders of any shares of Common Stock, Class B Common Stock or Class C Common Stock, the terms of such rights will be described in an applicable Prospectus Supplement.
+If, in the future, the Company takes any action that gives such rights to holders of any shares of Common Stock, Class B Common Stock, the terms of such rights will be described in an applicable Prospectus Supplement.